pingcap/docs/v3.0/benchmark/dm-v1.0-ga.md

 - Use sysbench to create the table and generate the initial data in upstream MySQL
 - Start DM-task in the `full` mode

-sysbench test script used for preparing initial data:
+Sysbench test script used for preparing initial data:

 {{< copyable "shell-regular" >}}